Mr R Chandrasekar

 I joined the Wirral Hospitals Trust as a Consultant in August 2003.
-I spent nearly 4 years in the two main regional vascular units in Belfast, serving a total population of 1.5 million.
+I spent nearly four years in the two main regional vascular units in Belfast, serving a total population of 1.5 million.
 Not surprisingly, the units, among the largest in the UK, undertook a huge volume and variety of vascular surgery.

-Varicose veins: One of my main interests, which I will be offering at Spire Hospitals, is the modern management of varicose veins.
-I offer Laser treatment of varicose veins in addition to providing the whole range of other options in the management of this condition.
-I introduced the Laser Treatment of Varicose veins in my hospital and this has revolutionised the treatment of this condition.
+One of my main interests, which I will be offering at Spire hospitals, is the modern management of varicose veins.
+I offer laser treatment of varicose veins in addition to providing the whole range of other options in the management of this condition.
+I introduced the laser treatment of varicose veins in my hospital and this has revolutionised the treatment of this condition.
 This is a minimally invasive treatment of veins without the need for a sizeable surgical scar.
-The procedure is well liked by patients as it is cosmetically attractive and is effective is getting rid of the veins.
-The assessment of the patient includes a detailed scan of the vein which I do personally at the time of the Consultation, so that it is a One Stop Assessment Clinic.
+The procedure is well liked by patients as it is cosmetically attractive and is effective in getting rid of the veins.
+The assessment of the patient includes a detailed scan of the vein which I do personally at the time of the consultation, so that it is a One Stop Assessment Clinic.
 This scan gives me a detailed 'road map' of the veins, based on which treatment options can be discussed.

 Restoration of extremely poor circulation to legs may need complex intervention.
 The treatment needs a judicious balance of various modalities of treatment.
 My intense training has enabled me to offer aggressive management of such conditions.
 I routinely perform carotid endarterectomies (stroke-prevention surgery) under a local anaesthetic, the perceived advantage being that the small risk associated with a general anaesthetic in some patients, is overcome.
 I provide vascular access surgery for patients with kidney failure to enable them to have dialysis.